-A.J. was admitted to the South Carolina Bar in 2018 after working with the firm as a law clerk for a little over 2 years and was promoted to partner in 2019.
+WA.J. was admitted to the South Carolina Bar in 2018 after working with the firm as a law clerk for a little over 2 years and was promoted to partner in 2019.
 He has extensive experience as a litigation attorney in the areas of admiralty and maritime law, construction law, personal injury, business law, and other civil matters.
 Specifically, A.J. has worked on cases involving injury to maritime workers, such as seamen, longshoremen, vessel passengers, and other.
-He has also work on cases involving:
+He has also worked on cases involving:

-• Vessel lightning strikes
+• Vessel Lightning Strikes

-• Maintenance and cure
+• Failure to Pay Maintenance and Cure

 • Salvage

-• Construction defect litigation
+• Construction Defect Litigation

-• HOA disputes
+• HOA Disputes

-• Contract disputes
+• Contract Disputes

-• Business formation
+• Business Formation

-• Contract drafting
+• Contract Drafting

 In addition, he continues to serve on the Board of the Southeastern Admiralty Law Institute (“SEALI”) as Chair of the Membership Committee and has served multiple years as the Charleston Port Director and as a member of the Long Range Planning Committee.
+In 2025, A.J. was appointed to the South Carolina Bar House of Delegates.

 Before becoming a lawyer, A.J. worked in residential construction for over ten years before joining the U.S. Coast Guard where he was awarded the Coast Guard Achievement Medal for superior performance in providing service to those in need through search and rescue, law enforcement, and anti-terrorism missions.
 He strives to continue his devotion to the task at hand in his determination in providing knowledgeable and excellent service to clients.